deansher/morphics/README.md

 The isomorphs between morphics and object-oriented programming create a dilemma for implementing and describing the morphic framework.
 If we use familiar terms like "object", "interface", and "method", we may be easily pulled into old ways of thinking about software.
-But if we don't use familiar terms, we may feel as though we are making up new words for old ideas and claiming to have new ideas.
-The creator of morphics decided to accept that latter risk, creating new terminology for morphics that may help us think in new ways.
+But if we create new terminology for morphics, it may seem as though we are making up new words for old ideas and claiming to have new ideas.
+We choose to accept that latter risk, creating new terminology for morphics that may help us think in new ways.

 A morphic software component is called a _team_.
 A team's API is defined by a _mission_.
 A team's top-level approach to carrying out its mission is defined by a _formation_.
-Sometimes only one formation is available to carry out a given mission, but often many different formations are available for the same mission.
+The relationship between missions and formations is one to many: any number of alternative formations may carry out the same mission.

-A formation can specify exactly how to carry out its mission.
+A formation can carry out its mission in a traditional, hardcoded way.
 Often, however, a formation deliberately provides just a high-level strategy for carrying out its mission and leaves the details to be filled in later.
 As a real-world analogy that also provides motivation for the unusual terminology, consider American football.
-A football team finds itself in different situations that imply different missions.
+A football team finds itself in different situations that imply different tactical missions.
 We can imagine these missions in simple terms like "gain a few yards safely", "gain at least 8 yards", "kick a field goal", etc. To achieve any given mission, a team could choose to line up in any of several formations.

 In our football analogy, the choice of formation doesn't pin down every detail of the play.
 Much is left open to the situation on the field and the preferences and reactions of the players.
-Similarly, a morphic team's top-level formation often just provides a high-level strategy for achieving the mission.
+Similarly, a morphic team's top-level formation often leaves many details open to be defined by lower levels of the morphic hierarchy.

-The more behavior of a morphic team is further specified by the team's _resources_, which are arbitrary data including subordinate teams (_subteams_).
+The detailed behavior of a morphic team is defined by the team's _resources_, which are arbitrary data including subordinate teams (_subteams_).
 By convention, a team's resources are immutable.
-Hence, by convention, teams stateless.
+Hence, by convention, teams are stateless.

-This is fundamentally different from how most software approaches abstraction and decomposition.
-We are used to a software component providing an API that specifies exactly what behavior its client can expect, while hiding implementation details that the client doesn't care about.
-But in traditional software decomposition, each software component implements one specific, fixed behavior.
-In morphics, each component still implements a specific API: the mission.
-But it only provides an abstract, high-level implementation of the mission.
-It delegates more detailed implementation decisions to its subordinate roles.
-This allows programmers, end-users, or even machine learning algorithms to snap together alternative implementations that achieve a chosen mission in different ways.

 ## Conceptual Data Model

-The interface to a morphic component is defined by a _mission_.
-A mission specifies a set of _duties_, which are named functions.
-The API of each duty is specified by a _duty spec_.
-A mission is identified by a _mission name_.
+A mission (analogous to an OO interface) is identified by a _mission name_.
+The mission specifies a set of _duties_, which are named functions (analogous to OO methods).
+The API of each duty is specified by a _duty spec_ (analogous to a function type).

-A mission is implemented by a _team_, which is assembled at runtime from the detailed team description provided by a _charter_.
+A mission is implemented by a _team_ (analogous to an OO object with its instance variables).
+A team is assembled at runtime from the detailed team description provided by a _charter_ (analogous to a serialized object).

-The top-level runtime structure of a team is defined by a _formation_, which is identified by a _formation name_ and which implements a particular mission.
+The top-level runtime structure of a team is defined by a _formation_ (analogous to an OO class), which is identified by a _formation name_ and which implements a particular mission.
+A formation has _resources_, which are named values (analogous to instance variables).

-A formation has _resources_, which are named values.
-There are two kind of resources: _data resources_ and _subteams_.
-Data resources can be arbitrary values.
-The formation's data resource API is defined by a _data resource spec_.
-A formation's subteams are defined by a list of _role definitions_; each role definition specifies the role name and mission.
-The data resource spec and the role definitions together comprise the _resource spec_.

-A formation implements each of its duties with a _duty handler_, which is a function whose first parameter is the team's resources, and whose remaining parameters match the duty spec.
+A formation implements each of its duties with a _duty handler_ (analogous to an OO method implementation), which is a function whose first parameter is the team's resources and whose remaining parameters are those defined in the duy spec.

 To summarize, a formation specifies the following:
 * formation name
 * mission name
 * resource spec
-* list of duty handlers
+* mapping from duty name to duty handler

 A charter specifies how to instantiate a hierarchy of formations.
 It specifies the following:
 * formation name
-* data resources
-* name and charter for each subteam role

-## Relationship to OOP
+* resources, which commonly include subteams that are specified by subcharters

 ## ClojureScript Representation of the Data Model